iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.16/report.md

 > When an app with more than a few reviews rates higher than 4.8, something other than "app nirvana" may explain.
 With One Medical, it's a culture of zero tolerance for dissent or constructive criticism.
 Were it not for this Orwellian imposition of conformity (yes they will retaliate), both One Medical and its app might deserve 4 stars.
 The app (like the entity) occasionally has glitches (like the 3-year time warp).
 Putting all that and privacy violations aside (should we?), it can be OK.<br> :date: __2020-07-01 00:58:11__

 > Used to work.
 Latest upgrade on 4/23 I can not log in via app.
 App is currently, useless.<br> :date: __2020-04-24 16:35:17__

-> The app is not great.
-It's basically the website with no difference.
-Like it literally has a tab in menu which says 'Open in app' 😑.
-There is no way to reschedule or even look at your appointments.<br> :date: __2020-01-09 18:13:55__

-> No face id support<br> :date: __2019-12-28 20:08:49__